akielaries/openGPMP/README.md

 #### K-Fold Cross Validation
 Split our data into a `k` number of subsets also called folds, and perform training/learning on the subsets leaving one `(k - 1)` for the final evaluation of the trained model.
-The method involves iterating `k`
+The method involves iterating `k` number of times using a different fold each time for testing against.

 .......